 Poor colour choices

-Colour is a touchy topic for many.
+Colour resumes are a touchy topic for many.
 Some love it, some hate it.
 Many traditional fields (electrical, civil, mechanical) have remained black and white, while newer fields (web design, software) welcome colourful resumes with open arms.
 That being said, even for traditional engineering fields, a touch of colour usually isn’t detrimental to the job search process.

 If you choose to add colour to your resume, sticking to one accent colour is usually a safe bet.
 Especially if the accent colour is used for text, make sure the colour is easy to read when printed in black and white.